Puff Bar: Legal status in the United States

 A 2022 national survey in the found that Puff Bar was the most popular brand of e-cigarette among youth.
-In October 2022, the FDA issued a warning letter to the makers of Puff Bar (EVO Brands LLC and PVG2, LLC) for receiving and delivering e-cigarettes in the US without a FDA marketing authorization order.
+In October 2022, the FDA issued a warning letter to the makers of Puff Bar (EVO Brands LLC and PVG2, LLC) for receiving and delivering e-cigarettes in the US without an FDA marketing authorization order.
 FDA requested a response within 15 working days detailing how the companies intend to address the government's concerns.